-Backward Rocker Choctaw Sequence
+Backward Rocker S Step Sequence

-The skater will perform a backward inside rocker-choctaw followed by a deep backward outside edge.
+The skater will perform a backward inside rocker-S step followed by a deep backward outside edge.
 This sequence is performed in six to eight consecutive half circles on alternating feet.
 The introductory steps are optional.
 This move may start on either foot.